Aspiring Doctors Seek Advanced Training In Addiction Medicine

 A drive to connect with patients in need

-Tamar, now in the second year of a family medicine residency in Phoenix, wasn't thinking about addiction medicine when she first started medical school in Chicago.
+Tamar, now in the second year of a family medicine residency in Phoenix, wasn't thinking about addiction medicine when she started medical school in Chicago.

 "As a medical student, honestly, you do your ER rotation, people label a patient as 'pain-seeking' and it's bad," Tamar says.
 "And that's all you do about it."